catlanhua/DBGroupProject/README.md

 Introduction: Hi!
 We are group 9 and in this project we will be working with the Campus Eats Script in MySQL WorkBench.
 The members of our group are: Madison Miller, Lan Hua, Samuel King, Nicholas Huy, and Avery Metcalf.

 Project Description: COVID-19 has created an increasing demand of a reliable online food delivery service on campus.
 The current campus-controlled delivery system, however, does not have a system to evaluate the reliability of its drivers and vendors.
-Thus, this project aims to improve the current database by introducing a rating system so that drivers’ performance, restaurants’ food quality, and students’ dietary habits can be tracked and analyzed.
+Thus, this project aims to improve the current database by introducing a rating system to track and analyze drivers’ performance, restaurants’ food quality, and students’ dietary habits.
+Such data will be valueable to gain insights from what benefits the business and the students so impactful changes can be made.

 Business Rules:
   1. Only students can be drivers.